Iluvitari/AZ104-Notes/AZ-104 Overview.md

 Programatic:
 - LDAP

-On Prem doesn't work well for internet
+On-Prem doesn't work well for internet

 No DC for Azure AD

 ## AAD Connect and customisation:

 -- AAD connect/AAD connect cloud sync: AD source of truth but replicated to AAD.